Linda Lampenius: Nordic Light

-Brava's third album Nordic Light was released in the Nordic countries in 2005 and re-released in Sweden in 2008, peaking at number 12 on the Swedish Top Album Chart.
+Lampenius's third album Nordic Light was released in the Nordic countries in 2005 and re-released in Sweden in 2008, peaking at number 12 on the Swedish Top Album Chart.
 The album is a collection of folk melodies from Finland and Sweden, also including a medley from the musical Kristina från Duvemåla by Björn Ulvaeus and Benny Andersson of ABBA.
-Brava was inspired to record the album after her two 25-city concert tours in Sweden together with Kalle Moraeus, a former violinist of the Royal Stockholm Philharmonic Orchestra and one of the most sought-after folk musicians in the country.
-On the critically acclaimed album, Brava is accompanied by members of Benny Anderssons Orkester while Anders Ekborg sings on two tracks.
+Lampenius was inspired to record the album after her two 25-city concert tours in Sweden together with Kalle Moraeus, a former violinist of the Royal Stockholm Philharmonic Orchestra and one of the most sought-after folk musicians in the country.
+On the critically acclaimed album, Lampenius is accompanied by members of Benny Anderssons Orkester while Anders Ekborg sings on two tracks.

 Angels

-Brava's latest album Angels is a collection of Christmas carols from Finland, Sweden, Germany, France, England, and the United States, arranged for solo violin, string quartet, harp, and female choir, in addition to numerous guest artists such as guitarist Ulf Wakenius, trombonist Nils Landgren, and soprano Sofia Källgren.
+Lampenius's latest album Angels is a collection of Christmas carols from Finland, Sweden, Germany, France, England, and the United States, arranged for solo violin, string quartet, harp, and female choir, in addition to numerous guest artists such as guitarist Ulf Wakenius, trombonist Nils Landgren, and soprano Sofia Källgren.

 The album peaked at number 3 on the Swedish Classical Album Chart, and includes classics like "Angels We Have Heard on High", "Away in a Manger", "Ding Dong Merrily on High", "O Holy Night", "Panis angelicus", and "Silent Night".
-Angels is the first album released through Brava's own record label Linda Lampenius Productions, although, the album is distributed by Naxos Records.
-It is also Brava's first Christmas release.
+Angels is the first album released through Lampenius's own record label Linda Lampenius Productions, although, the album is distributed by Naxos Records.
+It is also Lampenius's first Christmas release.

-The album was produced by Brava herself and Lars Nilsson, who also produced Crown Princess Victoria of Sweden and Prince Daniel's wedding album.
+The album was produced by Lampenius herself and Lars Nilsson, who also produced Crown Princess Victoria of Sweden and Prince Daniel's wedding album.
 The arrangers include Swedish composers Paula af Malmborg, Olov Helge, and Dan Evmark as well as a Norwegian composer Tormod Tvete Vik.
 The featured string quartet is Hvila from the Gothenburg Symphony, and the female choir is Leif Strands Damkör from Gothenburg as well.
 The harpist Delphine Constantin is from France.

 Released in Finland and Sweden, Angels got warm reviews in various publications.
-Göteborgs-Posten wrote that Brava is "a good soloist", who "approaches her music with devotion", and the critic was especially "fascinated by the strong, melancholic Finnish Christmas song 'Sylvian joululaulu' ('Sylvia's Christmas Song')".
-Hallands Nyheter positively declared that "musically, the outcome sounds more like a concert recording", and Västerbottens-Kuriren described the album as "beautiful, caressing and enjoyable, soothing and pleasant", while Hufvudstadsbladet stated that Brava is "a divinely gifted violinist" and "the performances are high-class".
-Furthermore, Rondo-Classica, the biggest classical music magazine in the Nordic countries, thought the album is Brava's "best release so far – She plays convincingly.
+Göteborgs-Posten wrote that Lampenius is "a good soloist", who "approaches her music with devotion", and the critic was especially "fascinated by the strong, melancholic Finnish Christmas song 'Sylvian joululaulu' ('Sylvia's Christmas Song')".
+Hallands Nyheter positively declared that "musically, the outcome sounds more like a concert recording", and Västerbottens-Kuriren described the album as "beautiful, caressing and enjoyable, soothing and pleasant", while Hufvudstadsbladet stated that Lampenius is "a divinely gifted violinist" and "the performances are high-class".
+Furthermore, Rondo-Classica, the biggest classical music magazine in the Nordic countries, thought the album is Lampenius's "best release so far – She plays convincingly.
 The tone of her Gagliano violin has become more beautiful, and her pretty straightforward phrasing is completed well by the clang of the harp and the angelic voices of the female choir."
-Brava promoted the album in Finland and Sweden with numerous television and radio appearances, newspaper and magazine articles, and promotional performances.
+Lampenius promoted the album in Finland and Sweden with numerous television and radio appearances, newspaper and magazine articles, and promotional performances.